bitrise-io/devcenter/_articles/tips-and-tricks/install-additional-tools.md

 ## Conditional execution

-Additionally, you can use Environment Variables in your scripts too.
-As an example, using the `PR` environment variable (but you can use any [Available Environment Variable](/faq/available-environment-variables/), like the ones exposed by previous steps in the Workflow), to run different scripts in case of a Pull Request and a non Pull Request build:
+Additionally, you can use environment variables (env vars) in your scripts too.
+Here is an example for the `PR` env var where we run different scripts for a Pull Request and for a non-Pull Request build:

     #!/bin/bash
     set -ex